4 Promo Items That Help Ease the Stress of Flying

 Airplane Stress Reliever

 Stress balls are a great way to ease tension quietly.
 Just give the tiny plane a squeeze and feel the anguish melt away!
 Okay, maybe it won’t work instantly, but it will give you something to focus on for a while.
 You could count the squeezes…like counting sheep, it will help relax your mind and maybe help you fall asleep.
 The cute face on these airplane stress relievers works extra well for getting anxious children to calm down during takeoff.

 The plane’s lights become very dim after takeoff.
 Even though each passenger is allowed to use their own personal light above their heads, it’s not an adequate reading light in the slightest.
 A headache is the last thing that’s going to help a nervous person relax!
 A book light is brighter, easier to adjust, and super compact.
 It can be used for reading newspapers, magazines, and of course — books.

 4. Travel-Sized Game

 If you’re not into napping or reading on a flight, then get a hand-held travel game.
-There are so many different options to choose from, like Sudoku or a 5-in-1 Casino Game.
-I’d also suggest the Signore Billiard Puzzle if you can’t resist a good brain teaser.
+There are so many different options to choose from, like Sudoku, Poker or a Fishing Game.
+I’d also suggest the Puzzle Game or the Mental Block Game if you can’t resist a good brain teaser or don’t like electronic games.
 Whichever one you choose, just remember to turn the sound off (if applicable) as a courtesy to the people around you!

 There you have it!
-Four promotional products to help ease a long flight.
-All of these products work well on their own, but you could also consider personalizing all four of them into a convenient anti-stress travel kit for your customers!
+Four kinds of promotional products to help ease a long flight.
+All of these products work well on their own, but you could also consider personalizing a bunch of them into a convenient anti-stress travel kit for your customers!
 Travel agencies, airlines, and trip planners would earn some brownie points for giving these away to concerned customers.

 Do you experience any of the phobias I mentioned above?
 Can you think of more promotional items that would successfully reduce stress levels of airplane passengers?